spell-music/csound-sampler/README.md

 And many more
 ----------------------------------

-There some other functions.
+There are many other functions.
 We can find them all in the docs.
 Happy sampling!